Klgibsonjr/javascript-password-generator/README.md

 ![Newly Generated Password](/assets/images/passgen1.png)

-Below is another image of a newly generated password with a different user choice showing that the password is working properly.
+Below is another image of a newly generated password with a different user choice showing that the password generator is working properly.

 ![Newly Generated Password](/assets/images/passgen2.png)